Helping a Grandchild with a Disability in New Jersey

 Grandparents are a gift to their grandchildren.
 They offer wisdom, comfort and a unique perspective gained over a lifetime of experience.
 A grandparent’s support is invaluable to a family caring for a child with a disability.
-As the financial and legal issues facing the family change over time, grandparents can bolster a long-term plan for the grandchild’s care that will have long-lasting positive effects on an entire family.
+As the financial and legal issues facing the family change over time, grandparents can bolster the family’s long-term plan for the grandchild’s care in ways that will have long-lasting positive effects on an entire family.
 Good planning by the whole family can reduce unease arising from costs or concerns as medical expenses, equipment or therapies not covered by insurance or government programs.

 Special Needs Trusts and Grandchildren

 In an actual case, J. qualified for Medicaid at age 13, and in the five years until he qualified for SSI at age 18, he received over $1 million in government benefits.
 His application for SSI prompted a routine computerized search of his Social Security number and revealed $15,000 in savings bonds purchased by J.’s grandfather.
 Although the bonds were unknown to his parents, J. was ineligible for Medicaid, and his parents were potentially liable to repay the $1 million.
 The case was resolved favorably, but not without considerable trauma.

 A grandchild’s future is made more secure by making gifts to a grandchild’s singular Special Needs Trust (SNT) that when properly drafted, will not be counted as a resource resulting in loss of eligibility for SSI and Medicaid.
 In addition to having the ability to own real estate where the grandchild may eventually live, an SNT can purchase a car to transport the person with the disability and pay for camp therapies, education and training, vacations, and recreation to protect and enhance the grandchild’s life.
 Funds can also reimburse family members for expenses incurred while supporting the person with the disability.